 Education has been an integral part of my life.
 From grammar school through graduate school, I have developed a deep affinity for the educators who have molded my career.
 Yet, this appreciation began within my family unit.
 I was directly influenced by my paternal grandparents who were both school teachers.
 Both of them took pride in the profession of teaching as it allowed them to shape the minds of young people.
 However, being an educator in the 21st century has a different landscape than previous years.
-School teachers have to deal with many psycho-social issues such as cyber-bullying and child suicide.
-Furthermore, the threat of gun violence has become an occupational hazard as well.
 Budget cuts to education coupled with poor teacher pay has made it difficult to pursue a career in education.
 As a result, our children, the future of this nation, will be denied a quality education.

 Providing for the best interest of patients is the core philosophy of my medical practice.
 As a former National Health Service Corp physician, I understand how access to quality and affordable healthcare is critical to our most vulnerable patient populations.